На русском языке

 \nabla \cdot \mathbf {H} = - \frac{\partial {U^{00}}}{\partial {t}} - \mathbf {J} \cdot \mathbf {\Gamma } ,

-where ~ \mathbf {J} is the mass current density.
+where ~ \mathbf {J} is mass current density.

-According to this theorem, the gravitational energy flowing into a certain volume in the form of the energy flux density ~ \mathbf {H} is spent to increase the energy of the field ~ U^{00} in this volume and to carry out the gravitational work as the product of field strength ~ \mathbf {\Gamma } and the mass current density ~ \mathbf {J}.
+According to this theorem, the gravitational energy flowing into a certain volume in the form of energy flux density ~ \mathbf {H} is spent to increase the energy of field ~ U^{00} in this volume and to carry out gravitational work as a product of field strength ~ \mathbf {\Gamma } and mass current density ~ \mathbf {J}.

 Plane waves